-Article 59.
-Protection of victims, witnesses and expertsothers
+Article 74.
+Protection of victims, witnesses, experts, and others

-- Each State Party shall take the necessary measures to ensure that victims, witnesses and their relatives and representatives, experts, as well as other persons participating in or cooperating with any investigation, prosecution, extradition or other proceeding within the scope of this Convention, shall be protected against ill-treatment-or, intimidation, secondary victimisation or reprisal as a consequence of any complaint, information, testimonysuch participation or other evidence given.cooperation. - 22.
-Each State Party shall take the necessary measures to ensure that any person who alleges that crimes covered by this Convention have been or are being committed has the right to complain to the competent authorities.
-States Parties shall undertake to examine these complaints in order to determine whether there is reasonable ground to believe that these crimes have been or are being committed. - 3.
-The measures envisaged in paragraph 1 may include, inter alia, without prejudice to the rights of the defendant, including the right to due process:127 - (a) Establishing procedures for the physical protection of suchthese persons, such as, to the extent necessary and feasible, relocating them and permitting, where appropriate, nondisclosure or limitations on the disclosure of information concerning the identity and whereabouts of such persons;128 - (b) ProvidingEstablishing procedures or providing evidentiary rules to permit victims to participate in the proceedings, and witnesses and experts to give testimony in a manner that ensures the safety, well-being and privacy of such persons, such as permitting the use of communications technology.129 - 43.
-States Parties shall consider entering into agreements or arrangements with other States Parties for the relocation of persons referred to in paragraph 1.130
+- 1. Each State Party shall take appropriate measures to provide that victims, witnesses, and their relatives and representatives, experts, as well as other persons participating in or cooperating with any investigation, prosecution, extradition or other proceeding within the scope of this Convention, shall be protected against ill-treatment and intimidation as a consequence of such participation or cooperation. - 2.
+The measures envisaged in paragraph 1 may include, inter alia, without prejudice to the rights of the defendant, including the right to due process: 147 - (a) Establishing procedures for the physical protection of these persons, such as, to the extent necessary and feasible, relocating them and permitting, where appropriate, non-disclosure or limitations on the disclosure of information concerning the identity and whereabouts of such persons; 148 - (b) Establishing, as appropriate, procedures to permit victims to participate in the proceedings; - (c) Establishing procedures to allow witnesses and experts to give testimony in a manner that ensures the safety, physical and psychological well-being and privacy of such persons, such as permitting the use of communication technologies.
+149 - 3.
+States Parties shall consider entering into agreements or arrangements with other States Parties for the relocation of persons referred to in paragraph 1.
+150